 The first recorded use of medical cannabis was in China in 2737 BC, under the reign of Emperor Shun Neng.

-While on the other hand, there is Rick Simpson, who was cured of skin cancer and permanent concussion with the help of oil from cannabis, which he had made.
-There is also a huge number of people who claim to be self-cured using cannabis oil according to the recipe of Rick Simpson or consuming it in some other way, such as in food.
+While on the other hand, there is Rick Simpson, who was healed of skin cancer and permanent concussion with the help of oil from cannabis, which he had made.
+There is also a huge number of people who claim to be self-healed using cannabis oil according to the recipe of Rick Simpson or consuming it in some other way, such as in food.